+Most of the vehicles in the premium compact car category are a bit larger than those in the mainstream compact car class, and most of them have a more overtly sporting nature as well.
 There’s quite a bit of diversity in this segment, with a range of body styles available.
 Some entries focus on luxury, some on performance, some on fuel economy.
-Most start as front-drive cars, others as rear-drive cars, but many also offer all-wheel-drive versions.
+Some start as front-drive cars, others as rear-drive cars, but many also offer all-wheel-drive versions.
 Engines range from relatively small 4-cylinders to potent V6s, and even a couple über-muscular V8s.
-Prices are all over the board, with the least expensive starting at around $30,000 and the most expensive topping $75,000—and that’s before options.
+Prices are all over the board, with the least expensive starting below $30,000 and the most expensive topping $75,000—and that’s before options.

 What ties them all together, however, is that they offer refinement, amenities, and all-around athleticism above and beyond those of “normal” mainstream-brand compact cars.
 They also wear a more prestigious nameplate, which is a large part of their appeal as well.

-The rest of the class sees either no noteworthy changes or minor updates such as updated infotainment systems, new appearance packages, and/or a shuffling of trim levels and standard/optional equipment.
-The Buick Verano and Lexus CT 200h hybrid are discontinued.
+The Cadillac ATS’s sedan body style is dropped, leaving only a two-door coupe version.
+As such, we’ve relocated the ATS to our premium sporty/performance car category.
+(Cadillac might return to the compact sedan market with a new model in the future.)
+The rest of the premium compact car class sees either no noteworthy changes or minor updates such as updated infotainment systems, new appearance packages, and/or a shuffling of trim levels and standard/optional equipment.

-Most prominent here are the AMG performance versions of the Mercedes-Benz C-Class.
+Though several high-performance models are offered in this class, the most prominent are the AMG performance versions of the Mercedes-Benz C-Class.
 With a turbocharged 4.0-liter V8 with 469 or 503 hp, the C63 is the proverbial iron fist in a velvet glove.
-In the same vein are BMW’s 425-hp M3 and Cadillac’s 464-hp ATS-V sedan and coupe.

 At the opposite end of the performance spectrum are hybrids.
-Audi, BMW, and Mercedes-Benz offer plug-in hybrid versions of the A3 (4-door hatchback only), 3-Series, and C-Class (both sedan only).
-The BMW 3-Series and Jaguar XE both offer a diesel engine option.
+Audi and Mercedes-Benz offer (or at least offered) plug-in hybrid versions of the A3 (4-door hatchback only), and C-Class (sedan only); BMW is planning to add a new 330e plug-in-hybrid model to the 3-Series lineup for 2020.
+The Jaguar XE offers a diesel engine option.

-Although sedans dominate the class, there are two wagons (Audi Allroad and BMW 3-Series wagon), two hatchbacks (Audi A3 e-tron hybrid and BMW 3-Series Gran Turismo), two convertibles (Audi A3 and Mercedes-Benz C-Class convertible), and two coupes (Cadillac ATS Coupe and Mercedes-Benz C-Class coupe).
+Although sedans dominate the class, there are two wagons (Audi Allroad and BMW 3-Series wagon), four hatchbacks (Audi A3 e-tron hybrid and A5 Sportback; BMW 3-Series Gran Turismo and 4-Series Gran Coupe), two convertibles (Audi A3 and Mercedes-Benz C-Class), and one coupe (Mercedes-Benz C-Class).